23 Famous Philippine Festivals & Fiestas to Celebrate Every Year

 Where: Mambajao, Camiguin Island

 From the name itself, you’ll already know that the festival celebrates the lanzones fruit, which is one of Camiguin’s most important crops, putting them on the tourism radar.
-During this fruit festival, street dancers wear alluring costumes adorned with lanzones fruits or leaves.
+During the Lanzones Festival, street dancers wear alluring costumes adorned with lanzones fruits or leaves.

 When: February